 Pricing and quotas

-In many ways, running SAP NetWeaver on GCP is similar to running it in your own data center.
+In many ways, running SAP NetWeaver on Google Cloud is similar to running it in your own data center.
 You still need to think about computing resources, storage, and networking considerations.
 You also still need to think through how to handle backups and disaster recovery for your database.

 Here are some of the differences that you should understand:

-- GCP services offer particular features and introduce certain limitations.
+- Google Cloud services offer particular features and introduce certain limitations.

-- GCP services work together in particular ways.
+- Google Cloud services work together in particular ways.

-- SAP NetWeaver and the GCP services work together in particular ways.
+- SAP NetWeaver and the Google Cloud services work together in particular ways.

-The following diagram provides a high-level overview of SAP NetWeaver running on GCP:
+The following diagram provides a high-level overview of SAP NetWeaver running on Google Cloud:

 Here are some important things to notice in the diagram:

-- The system uses some number of VMs and persistent disk drives.
+- The system uses some number of Compute Engine VMs and persistent disks.
 These components host the software, including the main database system.

 - The SAP NetWeaver system consists of its usual application components plus a Host Agent component.

-- The SAP Host Agent/SAPOSCOL component collects monitoring metadata from a monitoring agent component provided by Google.
-Google's monitoring agent aggregates metrics from Stackdriver Monitoring, which is GCP's monitoring solution.
+- The SAP Host Agent/SAPOSCOL component collects monitoring metadata from the Google Cloud monitoring agent for SAP NetWeaver, a monitoring agent provided by Google Cloud.
+The Google Cloud monitoring agent for SAP NetWeaver aggregates metrics from Cloud Monitoring, the Google Cloud monitoring solution.

-- All communication between GCP components and external components pass through a networking layer.
+- All communication between Google Cloud components and external components pass through a networking layer.
 This layer provides security features, including firewalls, routes and internet gateways, VPN, and so on.

-The following diagram shows some details of a 2-tier architecture running on Compute Engine.
+The following diagram shows some details of a 2-tier architecture running on a Compute Engine VM.

 In this architecture, all the components run on a single VM.
-The VM has 5 attached disk drives, and each drive serves a specific role.
+The VM has 5 attached persistent disks, and each persistent disk serves a specific role.
 These roles include: